INTER-UNIVERSITY PROGRAM

 1 - 15 August 2002 "Understanding of social phenomena" (Przemy¶l)

 Przemy¶l session concerning possibilities of Polish, Ukrainian and maybe Belarussian cooperation in social psychology in order to restore the social sciences to their proper place.
-24 August -16 September 2002 "Belarus and neighbors" (Grodno-Warsaw)

 A continuation of a previous session devoted to problems of ethnic identity on Belorussian-Lithuanian-Polish border.